 You decide to take this thing very seriously and start getting into SEO, reading about affiliate marketing, and possibly learning some basic coding.

-You realise that there are other bloggers out there who claim they are making $50,000 a month or even more, and driven by your success so far, you see no obstacles to getting there if you just keep doing what you’re doing and follow their courses and secrets.
+You realize that there are other bloggers out there who claim they are making $50,000 a month or even more, and driven by your success so far, you see no obstacles to getting there if you just keep doing what you’re doing and follow their courses and secrets.

 This is usually where things get nasty.
 Your expectations are now really high.
 You’re no longer happy with a day where you earn $100 in commissions, or a month with a $5000 payout.
 That’s just normal for you, you’re a successful blogger and you want more and more.

-This is where the blogger unwittingly deviates from his real passion (food, technology, etc etc) and starts to focus exclusively on finding and promoting high ticket items.
+This is where the blogger unwittingly deviates from his real passion (food, technology, etc etc) and starts to focus exclusively on finding and promoting high-ticket items.
 They might even write ebooks and launch courses that promise others how to achieve the dream of the dot com lifestyle.

 What happens here is that yes, most likely the blogger makes a good chunk of money, but they become less happy and work many more hours, as they start losing the benefits of their narrow niche and start competing with aggressive affiliate marketers for hot generic keywords.
 This road leads to anxiety and burnout.